buchomasa/Verilog-ALU/README.md

 8-bit Arithmetic Logic Unit (ALU) created in verilog.
 Requires the Icarus Verilog compiler.
+Shift left, shift right, and invert testing are performed on two inputs, A and B. However, actual application in the top.v file only inverts opA.